 In the past I have described myself as a coach, a mentor, an advisor, a consultant and a non executive director.
 I’m sure others have called me lots of other things!
-But what is the difference between these roles?
+But what is the difference between executive and non executive directors as well as these other roles?

 Firstly, I don’t intend this article to be about rigorous theoretical academic definitions.
 Instead, my intent is to provoke you by describing the differences to think clearly about what support you need, as the business leader I’m writing this for.
 The descriptions I use are those I believe to be the most common, but I do recognise the boundaries are blurred.
 In some cases (eg Coach and Mentor) I have heard people passionately explaining the titles as having exactly the mirror image meanings to those I describe here.
 SO, I state again: the titles aren’t important; it’s the role clarity that is important.
 Discussion of what both parties mean by the title cannot be avoided.
 Feel free to use a link to this blog to ask which is meant by the title being used in your situation.